Papyrus Oxyrhynchus 223

 Papyrus Oxyrhynchus 223 (P. Oxy.
 223 or P. Oxy.
-II 223) is a fragment of Homer's Iliad (E,329-705), written in Greek.
+II 223) is a fragment of Homer's Iliad (E,329-705), written in Homeric Greek.
 It was discovered in Oxyrhynchus.
 The manuscript was written on papyrus in the form of a roll.
-It is dated to the third century.
+It is dated to the third century AD.
 Currently it is housed in the Bodleian Library (Ms. Gr.
 Class. a 8) in Oxford.

 Description

 The document was written by an unknown copyist.
-It contains the text of the fifth book of the Iliad.
+It contains part of the text of the fifth book of the Iliad, from Diomedes' attack on Aphrodite to the point when Hector and Ares face down the Achaians.
 It is written on the verso side of the Petition of Dionysia.
 Before it was utilised for the Iliad roll, it had to be patched and strengthened.
 The original roll was of great length.